peleeconsulting/company-portal/README.md

-# 4 AM Consulting Website
+# Peelee Consulting Website

-A modern, responsive website for 4 AM Consulting, a software solutions company specializing in small business technology consulting.
+A modern, responsive website for Peelee Consulting, a software solutions company specializing in small business technology consulting.

+The website will be available: <a href="https://peleeconsulting.github.io/company-portal/">GitHub Pages</a>

 ## Features